Fenex330/surv-royale/README.md

 On Windows, SFML is bundled locally with the project.
 On Linux and MacOS however, nothing is bundled, the dependencies are assumed to be installed globally and system-wide.
 On Windows, the only compiler supported is "mingw x86_64 seh 8.1.0" and is assumed that directories for compiler and 7zip executables exist inside PATH variable.
+In the future, only Windows builds will be provided for download in "Releases" section as a self-contained zip archive, while Linux builds can typically be installed via package managers.
+For MacOS users the only option is to build the game from source.